WE NEED MORE INFLUENCERS

 - One young executive comes to an interview prepared to list why the company should hire them.
 Is that person trying to influence or persuade?

 - A child knows what to do and how to ask grandma or grandpa for a cookie.
-Looking upon their little faces could be persuasive enough.
+Notice, they don’t ask mom.

 - Puppies persuade and influence their Mr. or Mrs. Human.
-All they need to do is wag their tail by the back door, and humans jump to open the door.
+All they need to do is wag their tail by the back door, and humans jump to open it.

 We all influence and persuade.
 The question is, do we influence for our gain or someone else’s?
 Is it positive or negative?